How to Become an Alabama School Counselor

 Step Two:

 Lastly, do not be afraid to explore various career options.
 In the field of education, there are many opportunities that require individuals with various talents.
-Whether you end up as a counselor, a teacher, an administrator or school psychologist, you will be supporting one of the greatest, most honorable endeavors you can, educating Alabama.
+Whether you end up as a counselor, teacher, administrator or school psychologist, you’ll be part of a truly honorable profession!

 Back to the top